yoterel/iCatcher/README.md

 Put files in the same directory as "example.py".

 # Step 3:
-Run the example file with the webcam (id for default webcam is usually 0):
+To run the example file with the webcam (id for default webcam is usually 0):

 `python example.py --source_type webcam my_webcam_id`

-Run the example file with a video file:
+To run the example file with a video file:

 `python example.py --source_type file /path/to/my/video.mp4`

 An example video file can be found [here](https://www.cs.tau.ac.il/~yotamerel/baby_eye_tracker/example.mp4).

+Feel free to contribute code.